Alright synth pop fans! We've covered popular songs and compilation albums so far on Synth Pop Saturdays or as one commenter put it:

 And to add an air of authenticity and perhaps authority, they're quick to let you know you're in good hands because the set is:

-A quick glance at the tracklisting let me know I knew (much) less than half of the artists featured and I didn't recognize most of the track titles from those (few) familiar names.
-Rather than listen to Musik Music Musique all in one sitting, I listened to one 75+ minute disc every other day using the day in between to cleanse my pallet and be as fresh and receptive as possible for the next disc.
+A quick glance at the tracklisting let me know I knew (much) less than half of the artists featured, and I didn't recognize most of the track titles from those (few) familiar names.
+Rather than listen to Musik Music Musique all in one sitting, I listened to one 75+ minute disc every other day, using the day in between to cleanse my palate and be as fresh and receptive as possible for the next disc.

-Employing the same one-day-on, one-day-off listening technique as last time I enjoyed the three discs in MMM 2.0 by a fraction above their counterparts in the previous collection.
-There are fewer songs overall so the discs were slightly less of an assignment or chore with a greater number of both exemplary and experimental tracks along with fewer songs that need never be heard again.
-An interesting development was after making it through the three discs, I spent between an hour and an hour and a half looking up some of the songs I liked from my notes to find their original format (album tracks? singles? b-sides?) and then listened again to some of the songs in their original context.
+Employing the same one-day-on, one-day-off listening technique as last time, I enjoyed the three discs in MMM 2.0 by a fraction above their counterparts in the previous collection.
+There are fewer songs overall, so the discs were slightly less of an assignment or chore, with a greater number of both exemplary and experimental tracks, along with fewer songs that need never be heard again.
+An interesting development was that after making it through the three discs, I spent between an hour and an hour and a half looking up some of the songs I liked from my notes to find their original format (album tracks? singles? b-sides?) and then listened again to some of the songs in their original context.
 Another thing my brain did this time was try to figure out who was missing or who would have been in the mix if I ruled the world.
-I narrowed it down to New Order and Simple Minds both of which I kinda sorta referenced in the previous sentence.
-Oh and bigtime Human League after they split with the Heaven 17 boys and had one of the biggest albums ever.
+I narrowed it down to New Order and Simple Minds, both of which I kinda sorta referenced in the previous sentence.
+Oh, and big-time Human League after they split with the Heaven 17 boys and had one of the biggest albums ever.
 Don't you dare forget The Human League!
 Disc One of MMM 2.0 gets a strong ⭐⭐⭐.
 Disc Two comes in with ⭐⭐ and Disc Three squeaks out ⭐⭐½.
 The whole shebang gets ⭐⭐¾.
 The MVP of the first two collections is New Musik.
 Will they go three for three?

 "...COUNTLESS...ELECTRONIC LUMINARIES..."

-My new listening regimen is gonna work out fine though if crunched for time I might do a disc in the morning and a disc in the evening listen using the afternoon to get distracted and reset.
-I'll save us all some time and toil (too late?) and share that each disc scored ⭐⭐⭐ so Musik Music Musique 3.0 gets the best rating yet with a ⭐⭐⭐.
+My new listening regimen is gonna work out fine, though if crunched for time, I might do a disc in the morning and a disc in the evening, using the afternoon to get distracted and reset.
+I'll save us all some time and toil (too late?) and share that each disc scored ⭐⭐⭐, so Musik Music Musique 3.0 gets the best rating yet with a ⭐⭐⭐.
 Did I say "yet"?
 Yup, Cherry Red Records says there are discs already in the pipeline for 1983 and 1984.
 No New Musik on MMM 3.0.
 Maybe they reached too far by covering The Beatles on their 1982 release, Warp.
 The MVP Award will stay on the shelf this time, but you know which band name stood out to me purely for 2024 reasons?
 Yup, Ukraine.
 They released four songs total over two singles.
 One single in 1981 and another in 1982.
-They're on YouTube but the guy who made the playlist below neglected to include them.
-Here you go!

 No comments: